RadiantLabs/modeling-api-docs/docs/source/request_structure.rst

 .. [#] ``bedroomsCount``/2 + 0.5
 .. [#] ``propertyUse`` options are "single-family detached", "single-family attached", or "manufactured home".
 .. [#] ``propertyUse`` is an advanced field.
 Overriding the existing property use may produce in abnormal model results.
-If you set this, we recommend setting square footage as well.
+If you set this, we recommend setting ``conditionedFloorArea`` as well.

 .. _enclosure: